leifriksheim/leifriksheim.com/public/projects/gro.md

 ---
 title: Gro
 slug: gro
-ingress: Growing spices in a container in Oslo
+ingress: Growing a brand for a container of salad and herbs in Oslo
 thumbnail: "/projects/gro/logo.jpg"
 featuredImg: "/projects/gro/gro.jpg"
 gallery: